MuPT-hub/.github/profile/README.md

 The project is funded by the National Science Foundation, under grants OAC-2411302, OAC-2411303, OAC-2411304, OAC-2411305, and OAC-2411306.

-To get started, try the tutorials.
+To get started, try the currently working tutorials here.

+- (Some tutorial) Some tutorial
+- (Some tutorial) Some tutorial
+- (Some tutorial) Some tutorial
+-
 If you are interested in participating, please reach out to the overall project PI Eric Jankowski.

 #### Credits

 ##### Project PI's

-- Eric Jankowski (Boise State)
+- Eric Jankowski (Boise State University)
 - Jacob Gissinger (Stevens Institute of Technology)
 - Janani Sampath (University of Florida)
 - Sapna Sarupria (University of Minnesota-Twin Cities)